 - Financial governance implementation and administration

 We are proud and privileged to have been trusted with a wide range of mandates throughout Canada.
-Our involvement has helped to satisfactorily resolve land claims issues, as well as successfully conclude agreements regarding major resource development projects and related Aboriginal business development and employment opportunities.
+Our involvement has helped to satisfactorily resolve land claims issues, as well as successfully conclude agreements regarding major resource development projects and related Indigenous business development and employment opportunities.

 Impact and Benefit Agreement Consulting

-The duty to consult, together with keystone jurisprudence, has had a major impact on natural resource proponents and Aboriginal communities.
+The duty to consult, together with keystone jurisprudence, has had a major impact on natural resource proponents and Indigenous communities.
 Impact and Benefit Agreement (IBA) standards are continually evolving and best monitored and understood by qualified experts active in IBA advisory services.
 These resources ensure that a fair and equitable agreement can be reached between both parties.
 Our approach to IBA negotiations is tailored to the community’s needs and in line with currently evolving industry standards.
 Ultimately, this helps not only our clients and community members, but also their future generations.